-Rome II is applicable and binding, since the 11th January 2009, across all EU Member States except Denmark.
+As of 11 January 2009, Rome II will apply accross all EU Member States except Denmark.
 It is prudent therefore to describe the system in place before Rome II entered into force and the changes brought by Regulation 864/2007.

-1. The law applicable to events giving rise to damage occurring prior to 11 January 2009 a) The law of the place where the event giving rise to damage was committed (Lex loci delicti commissi): The generally accepted solution
+- 1. The law applicable to events giving rise to damage occurring prior to 11 January 2009 - a) The law of the place where the event giving rise to damage was committed (Lex loci delicti commissi): The generally accepted solution